-- (a) The County shall, or shall cause the Dissemination Agent to provide to each Repository, no later than September 30 of each year, an Annual Report which is consistent with the requirements of Section 4 of this Disclosure Agreement.
+- (a) The County shall, or shall cause the Dissemination Agent to, provide to each Repository, no later than September 30 of each year, an Annual Report which is consistent with the requirements of Section 4 of this Disclosure Agreement, commencing no later than twelve (12) months following the County's fiscal year ending September 30, 2017.
 Not later than fifteen (15) business days prior to said date, the County shall provide the Annual Report to the Dissemination Agent.
 The Annual Report may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information as provided in Section 4 of this Disclosure Agreement; provided that the audited financial statements of the County may be submitted separately from the balance of the Annual Report.
 Notwithstanding the foregoing, the County notes that due to certain statutory requirements requiring review of financial statements by the Office of the State Auditor and other regulatory agencies, it does not always receive and accept its audited financial statements for the immediately preceding fiscal year within the timeframe set forth in this paragraph (a).
-The County therefore agrees to file its audited financial statements in each year within sixty (60) days of such financial statements becoming publicly available. - (b) If the County is unable to provide to the Repositories an Annual Report by the date required in subsection (a) above, the County shall send a notice to each Repository in the form attached hereto as Exhibit A. - (c) The Dissemination Agent shall determine each year prior to the date for providing the Annual Report the name and address of each National Repository and each State Repository, if any. - SECTION 4.
+The County therefore agrees to file its audited financial statements in each year within sixty (60) days of such financial statements becoming publicly available.
+The information to be updated may be reported in any format chosen by the County; it is not required that the format reflected in the Official Statement be used for reporting in future years. - (b) If the County is unable to provide to the Repositories an Annual Report by the date required in subsection (a) above, the County shall send a notice to each Repository in the form attached hereto as Exhibit A. - (c) The Dissemination Agent shall determine each year prior to the date for providing the Annual Report the name and address of each National Repository and each State Repository, if any. - SECTION 4.
 Content of Annual Reports.
-The County's Annual Report shall contain or incorporate by reference the following: - (a) audited financial statements, if available, and, if unavailable, audited financial statements if and when they become available; and - (b) a brief narrative discussion of the results of operations and financial condition of the County for such Fiscal Year, including updated financial and operating information relating to the County in the form attached hereto as Exhibit C.
+The County's Annual Report shall contain or incorporate by reference the following: - (a) audited financial statements, if available, and, if unavailable, audited financial statements if and when they become available; and - (b) a brief narrative discussion of the results of operations and financial condition of the County for such Fiscal Year, including updated financial and operating information relating to the County in the form attached hereto as Exhibit B.